whoisaravind/Testing-/content/jobs/fashiontv/index.md

 - Worked on secondary research data analysis.
 Experience with segmentation, concepts, and A/B testing.

-- Produce compelling data visualizations using Statista, Typeform, Tableau, and other market research tools.
+- Produce compelling data visualizations using Tableau, Airtable, Mixpanel and collected data using Statista, Typeform and other market research tools.